*Download here a pdf version of the F.A.Q for the Global Scholar Programs for RIT China, Weihai students.

-- RIT classes for the Spring start on Tuesday, January 16.
+- RIT classes for the Fall start on Monday, August 27.

-- Move out of RIT housing date is May 12 by 10AM.
+- Move out of RIT housing date is Wednesday, December 19t by 10AM.

 According to immigration regulations, you must return to your home country within 30 days after the end date as it shows on your I-20 or DS2019 certificates.